Everything You Need to Know About 420 in Cannabis Culture

 For Cannabis advocates or enthusiasts 420 or 4/20 or April 20 holds significant importance.
-April 20 (or 4/20) is celebrated by cannabis smokers around the world as motivation to toke up with companions and huge groups every year.
+April 20 (4/20) is celebrated by cannabis smokers around the world as motivation to toke up with companions and huge groups every year.

-(People gather at Montreal for publicly cannabis smoking as part of 420 celebrations)
+(People gather in Montreal for publicly cannabis smoking as part of 420 celebrations)

 How did it all start?

-The values of 420 are different for different person.
-For some, it’s just about getting high and having fun but for others, it is a day to push for legalization and to celebrate legalization.
+The values of 420 are different for a different person.
+For some, it’s just about getting high and having fun but for others, it is a day to push for legalization and to celebrate the legalization of marijuana.
 In recent years, marijuana legalization activists have tried to bring a more formal aspect to the celebration, framing it as a moment to push their political agenda.